 Multiple Myeloma an incurable disease, but I have spent the last 25 years in remission using a blend of conventional oncology and evidence-based nutrition, supplementation, and lifestyle therapies from peer-reviewed studies that your oncologist probably hasn't told you about.

 Click the orange button to the right to learn more about what you can start doing today.

-In many ways cancer is a mind-body challenge.
-How each and every patient feels about him or herself can be a problem.
+In many ways being a multiple myeloma survivor is a mind-body challenge.
+How each and every patient feels about him or herself can be a challenge.

 “I don’t want people to define me by my cancer.”
 If I’ve heard this statement once, I’ve heard and read it a thousand times.
 As a 25 plus year survivor of an incurable cancer, multiple myeloma, I understand why people feel this way.
 Your life is about much more than your cancer.